Zhuo216/OOP244-Project-Fardad/readme.md

 - an integer to keep track of the **number of iProduct Items** pointed by the iProduct pointers.<br />Obviously this number can not grow more than 100.

 >This application can only keep track of a maximum of **sdds_max_num_items** products at a time.
 If more products are being managed, they must be added to a separate data file.

+## AidMain::run()

-## The main menu
+### The main menu
-Modify the run() function so if any menu option is selected before opening a data file, the selection is changed to 7 automatically.
+Modify the run() function so if any menu is selected before opening a database, the selection is changed to 7 automatically.

 Insert the following logic after where the main menu selection is returned and before executing the user's selection.

 - after getting the selection for the menu.
-- if the **filename** is null and the selection is not 7, change the selection to 7.
+- if selection is not zero and the **filename** is null and the selection is not 7, change the selection to 7.

 Execution sample: